Skip to main content ITU

 • Datalogi (SDU)

-If your bachelor programme is not shown above, you will be asked to explain how you meet the specific requirements.
+If your bachelor programme is not on the list, you must document in the form of compliance, how you meet the academic subject requirements.

 • Requirements 1 to 5: You must meet all the requirements.